Enhancing the Josephson diode effect with Majorana bound states

-The first observation in Fig.\,\ref{Fig2}(b,c) is that $I(\phi)$ has an overall asymmetric profile with respect to $\phi=\pi$ at $\eta\neq0$, with the asymmetry depending on $\eta$ and $B$, and, importantly, with a distinct response in the trivial (topological) phase to changes in $L_{\rm S}$.
-This asymmetric $I(\phi)$ at $\eta\neq0$ is different to what is found at $\eta=0$ [Fig.\,\ref{Fig2}(a)], see also \cite{PhysRevB.96.205425,cayao2018finite,PhysRevLett.123.117001}.
-The weak (strong) asymmetry in $I(\phi)$ with respect to $\phi=\pi$ stems from the phase-dependent Andreev spectrum obtained in Fig.\,\ref{Fig1}, which already suggests an important role of the ingap ABSs and quasicontinuum.
-The trivial phase shows a weak asymmetry for the chosen $L_{\rm N}$ due to the weakly asymmetric spectrum, but we have verified that other values give far more asymmetric $I(\phi)$.
+In Fig.\,\ref{Fig2}(b,c) we see that $I(\phi)$ has an overall asymmetric profile with respect to $\phi=\pi$ at $\eta\neq0$, which depends on $\eta$ and $B$, and, importantly, with a distinct response in the trivial (topological) phase to changes in $L_{\rm S}$.
+This asymmetric $I(\phi)$ at $\eta\neq0$ is distinct to what is found at $\eta=0$ [Fig.\,\ref{Fig2}(a)], see also \cite{PhysRevB.96.205425,cayao2018finite,PhysRevLett.123.117001}.
+The weak (strong) asymmetry in $I(\phi)$ with respect to $\phi=\pi$ stems from the phase-dependent Andreev spectrum in Fig.\,\ref{Fig1}, implying an important role of the ingap ABSs and quasicontinuum.
+The trivial phase with $B<B_{\rm c}$ shows a weak asymmetry for the chosen $L_{\rm N}$ due to the weakly asymmetric spectrum, but other values can give far more asymmetric $I(\phi)$.
 As a result of the asymmetry, $I(\phi)$ develops a global maximum that is distinct to its global minimum, namely, different critical currents $I^{+}_{c}\neq I^{-}_{c}$, where $I^{\pm}_{c}={\rm max}_{\phi}[\pm I(\phi)]$, see black arrow in Fig.\,\ref{Fig2}(b).
-Furthermore, an interesting property of this trivial phase is that $I(\phi)$ does not change when $L_{\rm S}$ increases for any $\eta$.
+Another feature of this trivial phase is that $I(\phi)$ does not change when $L_{\rm S}$ increases for any $\eta$.
 This insensitivity originates from that the ABSs for $B<B_{\rm c}$ emerge located at the inner sides of the JJ and thus do not depend on $L_{\rm S}$, i.e., trivial ABSs are not spatially nonlocal.